Warning! This degree has changed. Please read the transition arrangements.

 In special circumstances, applicants can submit a proposal alongside a formal application, demonstrating their knowledge, experience, and skills as such that they are likely to succeed in the program.

 Applicants without a degree who have appropriate professional work experience may be considered for entry at the graduate certificate level of the program.

 English Proficiency Requirements

 IELTS minimum score is 6.5

-RPL or Credit may be granted according to ACU policies and applicants are advised to contact the Degree Administrator.
+RPL or credit may be granted according to ACU policies.
+Applicants are advised to contact the degree administrator.

 This graduate certificate is more than just an occupational health and safety degree.
 In addition to learning about hazard identification, risk assessment and applying control measures and monitoring their effectiveness, you will also study environmental assessment and modelling, environmental and safety law, managerial skills and business administration issues.

 A postgraduate qualification in Occupational Health, Safety and Environmental Management (OHSEM) is in high demand thanks to the recent introduction of national legislation and the increasing focus on ensuring OHSEM and Work Health and Safety (WHS) requirements are met in organisations.

 All Occupational Health, Safety and Environmental Management students are advised to start the degree with the introductory subject OHSE601 Principles of OHSE Management.